Avuerro/NaturalComputing/README.md

-# NaturalComputing
+# Natural Computing - Assignment Repository
+#### Group 25: Chihab Amghane, Max Driessen, Jordy Naus
-This repository contains the code for the assignments for the Natural Computing course
+This repository contains all of our code for the assignments of the Natural Computing course